Get started in 15 minutes

 Navigate to Linear settings in Swarmia and follow the installation guide

-Step 3: Connect your Slack workspace
+Step 3: Connect messaging app

 Ensure you have Slack admin permissions